dynatrace-oss/barista/src/lib/top-bar-navigation/README.md

 ## DtTopBarNavigationItem

-The `DtTopBarNavigationItem` Directive is used to align the items on the left or right side of the navigation bar.
+The `DtTopBarNavigationItem` directive is used to align the items on the left or right side of the navigation bar.

 This can be achieved with the `align` property.